Print Friendly

 ELECTRICAL CONTRACTORS AND JOURNEYMEN

-(2) The individual owner of an electrical contracting business shall employ a full-time journeyman or master electrician, however an individual owner of an electrical contracting business may act as his own journeyman electrician or master electrician provided that he has complied with the provisions of section 54-1002, Idaho Code, pertaining to journeyman electricians.
+(2) The individual owner of an electrical contracting business shall employ a full-time journeyman electrician with over two thousand (2,000) hours of documented experience as a licensed journeyman electrician or a master electrician; however, an individual owner of an electrical contracting business may act as his own journeyman electrician or master electrician provided that he has complied with the provisions of this section and section 54-1002, Idaho Code, pertaining to journeyman electricians.
 Each electrical contractor in this state shall, upon request of the administrator or his authorized agent, furnish a list of journeyman electricians in said electrical contractor’s employ.

 (4) Any individual working as a limited electrical installer trainee, as defined in this chapter, must be registered with the division of occupational and professional licenses as a limited electrical installer trainee.
 It shall be unlawful for an individual to work as a limited electrical installer trainee without possessing a current registration certificate.
 No supervision ratio applies to limited electrical installer trainees.